Arya-Mehta/Arya-Mehta/README.md

 Keen learner, still finding my way through the tech world.
 Interested and intrigued in the field of Machine Learning (ML).

+## Projects Worked on 👷🏽

+- [DeepFake Video Detector](https://github.com/krishnasharma7/Deepfake-AI-Hackathon.git) - A model that uses tensorflow models to detect whether or not a video is Deepfaked or not.
+- [Fashion Recommender System](https://github.com/MacaroniMutton/Fashion_Recommender.git) - An e-coomerce website for Fashion Products with a recommender system using Nearest Neighbours.
+- [Persona-Find](https://github.com/krishnasharma7/Mini-Project.git) - A personalised text summarizer that learns over time, user summary preferences and outputs summaries accordingly.

 ## Interests 🔭

 - Machine Learning